Mozu/mozu-theme-helpers/README.md

     --no-bower                            Do not update bower.json.

-  update <path>                           Update references folder.
+  update <path>                           Update base theme in references folder.

-    --all                                 Download all versions of the Core theme instead of just the version this theme extends.
+    --no-cache                            Skip the local cache.
+This results in a call out to the remote repository every time, instead of relying on cache.

 ```